 JavaScript String

-Think of a string as a piece of text you store in your code.
-It can hold letters, numbers, symbols, or all of them together.
-You wrap strings in single quotes ('), double quotes ("), or backticks (`).
+A string is just text in JavaScript.
+It can contain letters, numbers, symbols, spaces, or a mix of everything.
+You write strings using single quotes ('), double quotes ("), or backticks (`).

 JavaScript Strings - character indexes, quote types, and common methods